BinkoBanko/BinkoBot/README.md

 ```

 The bot will register slash commands on startup.
 If `DEV_GUILD_ID` is provided, commands appear in that guild immediately; otherwise, global registration may take up to an hour.

+## Voice & Music

+BinkoBot can join a voice channel and play music from YouTube links, search terms, or Spotify track URLs.
+Spotify support requires the `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` environment variables.
+You also need `ffmpeg` installed on your system for audio playback.

+Commands:

+- `/join` – Have the bot join your current voice channel.
+- `/play <query>` – Play a YouTube link, search term, or Spotify track.
+- `/stop` – Stop the current track.
+- `/leave` – Disconnect from the voice channel.

 See `privacy_policy.md` for details on how the bot handles data.